facebookMedian Singaporean Household Income: Where Do You Stand?

 • Married couples can look to come out with a possible budgeting formula to help them save better for their household.
 Here’s one of the methods we wrote about which can help a couple save an extra S$120,000!

-• Another life hack for Singaporeans would be to make use of free course credits to upgrade yourself in terms of knowledge and skills, which could accelerate your earning power.
+• Another life hack for Singaporeans would be using free course credits to upgrade your knowledge and skills, which could accelerate your earning power.

 • Set your own personal finance goals and know what you’re working towards and what you’re working hard for.